 SAUW IEE Review - Information Log

 Instructions: Provide information based on IEE submitted by Project Management Unit (PMU).
 This IEE log sheet will serve as record of the review findings, comments, and/or further actions required during implementation.
-A copy of the IEE log sheet should be (i) provided to PMU for their record and guidance on actions during implementation; (ii) attached in the cleared IEE to be disclosed; (iii) used as reference for review of updated/final IEE and (iv) inputted in the SARD Safeguards Compliance Tracking System.
+A copy of the IEE log sheet should be (i) provided to PMU for their record and guidance on actions during implementation; (ii) attached in the cleared IEE to be disclosed; (iii) used as reference for review of updated/final IEE and (iv) inputted in the SARD Safeguards Compliance Tracking System.o